ofzza/enTT/README.md

 ## More extensions

-Some additional extensions, not prepacked in the ```EnTT``` library, can be downloaded separately ...
+Some additional extensions, not prepacked in the ```enTT``` library, can be downloaded separately ...

 ### EnValidate